Synonym(s): Menyanthes cristata Roxb.,

 History: Crested floating heart was intentionally introduced in the U.S. as an ornamental plant in water gardens and escaped captivity.
 This species is still widely available from online sellers, despite being highly invasive, and is often sold under the common name snowflake.’
 This species is also introduced to new locations when fragments are transported on boats.

 U.S. Habitat: Slow-moving, still, shallow bodies of water including ponds, lakes, reservoirs, swamps, rivers, and canals, in depths of up to nearly 9 feet (3 m).
 It grows best in sandy hydrosoils, but high nutrient availability can enable this species to thrive in muck sediments.
 Little is known about the effects of pH on this species’ growth although some research suggests it may grow best in acidic sediments.
-Crested floating heart is a tropical/subtropical plant and is likely to be limited to USDA Plant Hardiness Zones 8-13 and areas with ≥ 40 inches of annual rainfall; a USDA weed risk assessment for this species indicates high risk of establishment in east Texas.
+Crested floating heart is a tropical/subtropical plant and is likely to be limited to USDA Plant Hardiness Zones 8-13 and areas with 40 inches of annual rainfall.

 U.S. Nativity: Introduced to U.S.

 U.S. Present: FL, MS, SC, TX